 Step 2: In the upper-right corner of the email — on the same horizontal plane as the sender’s name and address — is an icon made up of three vertically stacked dots.
 Click on the Dots icon to open a drop-down menu.
 From this menu, select Block [sender’s name], which should appear near the middle of the list.

 It’s that easy!
 Now, any messages that address sends you will automatically be directed to your spam folder.

 Step 1: The process works the same on smartphones, although the interface looks a bit different.
 First, open the email from the sender you want to block.

-Step 2: In the upper-right corner (of the message, not the app itself), there will be a button marked with three vertical dots (horizontal dots if you’re on iOS).
+Step 2: In the upper right corner (of the message, not the app itself), there will be a button marked with three vertical dots (horizontal dots if you’re on iOS).
 This button is also located on the same horizontal plane as the name of the email’s sender.
-Select the Dots button to open the drop-down menu.
+Select the dots icon to open the drop-down menu.

 When unsubscribing from a mailing list isn’t enough, blocking is an excellent way to help reduce the madness of unwanted messages in your inbox.

 You will use the same drop-down menu you employed to block someone as you do to unblock them.
-Just select the Unblock [Sender’s Name] option from either interface.
-Either interface will also show a dark grey and white banner at the top of any email from a blocked sender.
+Just select the Unblock [sender’s name] option from either interface.
+Both options also have a dark gray banner at the top of an email that came from a blocked sender.
 You can click the Unblock Sender button on this banner to unblock that address, too.

-Not only should you block these email addresses, but you should also file a police report for harassment.
-Police near you can educate you on your local cyber laws and determine whether they apply to your situation.
+Not only should you block these email addresses, but you should also file a police report for harassment and ask for further information about cybersecurity laws in your city.